xpdustry/kotlin-runtime/README.md

 If you want to use other kotlin libraries, don't mind creating an issue.

-> This mod supports android too, although you should still avoid certain java 8 features.
+This mod also supports android, although you should still avoid certain java 8 features.

 ## Usage